 a disk 17.5 cm in diameter at the front (source facing) and bottom of ETA and a connecting cylinder as shown in Figure 25.

 The normalized probability distribution functions for the source locations are shown in Figure 26.
-The impact of the room return in the NIF chamber is most clearly shown in the cylindrical and back surface.
-The front facing surface also con- tains room return; however, the source 14.03 neutrons dominated the spectrum.
+The effect of the room return in the NIF chamber is most clearly shown in the cylindrical and back surface.
+The front-facing surface also con- tains room return; however, the source 14.03 neutrons dominated the spectrum.

 The MCNP5 results were used to benchmark the continuous energy solution in MAVRIC.
-Although it was not feasible to perfectly replicate the source distribution because there are many scattering angles crossing a surface in different directions, it was possible to approximate the behavior for the purpose of quantifying the impact of nuclear data covariance.
+Although it was not feasible to perfectly replicate the source distribution because there are many scattering angles crossing a surface in different directions, it was possible to approximate the behavior for the purpose of quantifying the effect of nuclear data covariance.